ayushgun/website/posts/markdown/branch_optimization_and_cache_locality.md

 > May 20, 2023

 High-performance computing has raised the bar for effective hardware resource management.
 Two key aspects of this paradigm are branch prediction optimization and cache locality.
-This article delivers a brief analysis of these aspects in relation to C++ programs, complete with examples demonstrating suboptimal and optimal usage patterns.
+This blog post delivers a brief analysis of these aspects in relation to C++ programs, complete with examples demonstrating suboptimal and optimal usage patterns.

 ## Branch Prediction